 Questions about septic tank baffle repair might not keep everyone awake at night, but if you have a property with an off mains drainage system such as a septic tank, and you're having some septic tank problems, you'll want to know the answer.

 It might help to explain what a baffle is, and what it looks like, to get into the nitty gritty of whether a septic tank baffle repair is possible.
 Below are two diagrams, showing the most common types of baffles in modern septic tanks.
 They both perform the same function - think of a baffle as an upside down sieve.
 It is there to keep the solid waste within the tank, and is slotted so that only the waste water can pass through.
-It is this waste water that then passes through the outlet pipe and into the soakaway system or outlet pipe.
+It is this waste water that then passes through the outlet pipe and into the soakaway system.
 Solid waste stays within the tank, thanks to the baffle, and it is then removed during a routine empty.

 Here are some diagrams showing the two different types of septic tank baffle:

 This will depend on a few different factors.